hemberg-lab/MicroExonator/Whippet/README.md

 `Pkg.add("Whippet")`

 Exit interactive julia session (`control + d`) and find Whippet's binary folder, that should be inside of your miniconda environment folder.
-Once you find the path to this folder, add it to `config.yaml` writing the following line:
+Once you find the path to this folder, add it to `config.yaml` writing the following lines:

+    whippet_bin_folder : path/to/miniconda/envs/julia/share/julia/site/v0.6/Whippet/bin/whippet-quant.jl
+    Gene_anontation_GTF : path/to/gene_annotation.gtf
+    condition1 : sample1,sample2,sample3...
+    condition2 : sample4,sample5,sample6...
-`whippet_bin_folder : path/to/miniconda/envs/julia/share/julia/site/v0.6/Whippet/bin/whippet-quant.jl`
+    comparison_name :  cond1_vs_cond2

+Where:
+* condition1 and condition2 are coma-separated list of the sample names that you want to compare.
+* comparison_name is the name of the comparison.